 Bleach and Carpet Color Loss

 Bleach, the potent chemical it is, causes a different kind of “stain” than other liquids.
 So when bleach or bleach-containing products change the color of the carpet, the carpet has actually lost color.

-There are two ways to fix that bleached area in your carpet.
-The first is to do a bonded insert (patch), with some matching donor carpet.
-Hopefully you have some extra carpet or can take some from a closet.
-There are some carpets however that clients may not want to have patched Taking a knife to sculptured carpet, patterned carpet, berber or high end wool may not be a good idea unless the repair technician is very skilled.
+Here’s how to get rid of bleach stains: The first is to do a bonded insert (patch) with some matching donor carpet.
+Hopefully, you have some extra carpet or can take some from a closet.
+There are some carpets, however, that clients may not want to have patched.
+So taking a knife to sculptured carpet, patterned carpet, Berber, or high-end wool may not be a good idea unless the repair technician is very skilled.

 The other way to fix the bleached area is to restore the color.
 This is usually a more expensive option and requires a great deal of training and practice.
 A professional will be able to tell if the discoloration was caused by bleach, benzoyl peroxide, sun fading, pet urine, toilet bowl cleaner or an acid.
 It is also important that the person restoring the color understands color theory.
 This will help them determine what blend of colors need to be used to bring the color back to just the right shade.
 A professional will also know how to properly neutralize the bleach, so the color correction will be permanent.

-Many of the do-it-yourself home remedies suggested online will wash out of the carpet with the next cleaning, because they were done with the wrong dyes, were not heat set or were not designed to be used with carpet fibers.
-There are many companies that say they can fix bleach stains on their websites, but when you ask them, they will admit that they really don’t do carpet or rug dyeing.
-They just do carpet patches.
+Many of the do-it-yourself home remedies suggested online are not permanent solutions.
+Often, they will wash out of the carpet with the following cleaning because they were done with the wrong dyes, were not heat set, or were not designed to be used with carpet fibers.

 Next Read: How to Remove a Red Wine Stain